Daniel J. Frey

 Just like a monster in a nightmare, I have found that if you stare into the face of anger, you will see its source.

-Tonight around the world, our nation, in our homes we are facing a nightmare.
+Tonight, around the world, in our nation, in our homes, we are facing a nightmare.

 The source material of this nightmare has been crafted from our own shared experience.

-There are issues we as a people have not addressed because we are fearful.
+There are issues that we, as a people, have not addressed because we are fearful.

 Fear is a force.